Og Hoods: A Blessing for Indoor Gardeners!

 - Takes 1.2m X 1.2m Space.

 In indoor gardening, you need light to get a proper harvest.
 It all begins with an F5 concealed Vacuum airflow reflector that utilizes all hood reflective areas.
-It optimizes the lumen produces by the OG.
+It optimizes the lumen produced by the OG.

 Comparison with the Regular Reflectors